-June 6, 2016.
-Before you know it, it’ll be all-Olympics all-the-time.
-So let’s spend some Monday time getting ready for The Games.
+August 31, 2020.
+Before you know it, it’ll be 2021.
+So let’s spend some Monday time getting ready for The Postponed Games.
 We’ll start with Track & Field.
 No track or field needed, you can do this in your living room.

-The good news: you’re too late to qualify for the team.
-But any time is the right time to run or walk in place.
+The good news: any time is the right time to run or walk in place.
 Your place.
 In front of the TV.
-Come August, you can do it while you watch the Olympians run around in ovals.
+Next year, you can do it while you watch the Olympians run around in ovals.
 Right now and always, you can make believe you’re out on a beautiful cross-country course with one of my Treadmill Trails on your phone or tablet.

 Here’s a nice 30-minute jog in 3 square feet.
 No track.
 No field.
 Don’t even need a treadmill.
 But this is actual aerobic exercise.
 You get your heart rate up.
 You breathe hard.
 You sweat.
 You burn calories.
 You improve your cardiorespiratory fitness.
 Step on it.

 If you don’t have a treadmill at home, this a Better Cheaper Way to walk, jog or run in your living room.
 You never have to run in the rain.
 Or heat.
 Or cold.
 Press Play.
 If you rather read, here’s what I have to say while I get aerobic for you.

 Start with one foot up on the step.
 Because you use the foot that’s on the step to push off.
 Not the one on the floor.
 Now, push off.
 Bring the other leg up onto the step while the first one steps backs down to the floor.
 Immediately repeat the movement, now pushing off with the leg that just landed on the step.
 Go for height and spring and flexibility.
 Just be careful to land near the center of the step.

 This is another great strengthening exercise.
 And a really great aerobic one.
 If doing the basic step-ups is like going for a walk, this hop-up thing is like going out for a jog.
 Do this for 20 or 30 minutes and you’ll be dripping sweat.